GreenEsfingeExperiment/Scenario_1/README.md

 # 🛒 Product Recommendation System – GreenEsfinge Experiment

 This project simulates a simplified product recommendation system, commonly found in e-commerce platforms.
-It is part of an experiment designed to demonstrate how energy-saving strategies can be integrated into Java applications using the **GreenEsfinge Framework**.
+It is part of an experiment designed to demonstrate how energy-saving strategies can be integrated into Java applications **without** using the **GreenEsfinge Framework**.

 ## 📦 Project Structure